anaseto/gruid-rltuto/README.md

 git clone https://github.com/anaseto/gruid-rltuto
 ```

-clones the repository, and then you can check a particular part:
+clones the repository, and then you can check out a particular part:

 ```
 git checkout part-1